ec-europa/ecl-twig/src/ec/packages/ec-component-social-media-share/docs/social-media-share.md

   - "path" (string) - The "href" attribute of the link
   - "label" (string) - Human-readable name of the link
   - "extra_classes" (string) - Add specific CSS class for the background of the given social network, i.e. "ecl-social-media-share\_\_link--twitter" for blue background of Twitter
-  - "icons" (array) - List of icons used for normal and hover states.
+  - "icon" (array) - List of icons used for normal and hover states.
 Each icon consists of the following:
     - "name" (string) - Icon name
     - "size" (string) - Size such as "xl"
     - "path" (string) - Path in terms of an SVG icon